ryanontheinside/ComfyUI-StreamDiffusion_tweak/README_CONTROLNET.md

   - Reducing your image resolution
   - Using a smaller model
   - Using fewer steps (lower t_index_list values)
+  - Reducing the number of ControlNets

 - **Speed Issues**: ControlNet will slow down generation.
 For real-time applications:
   - Use a smaller ControlNet model
   - Reduce the conditioning scale
   - Consider using TensorRT acceleration
+  - Use fewer ControlNets

 - **Model Compatibility**: Ensure your ControlNet model is compatible with your base model.
 For example:
   - SD 1.5 ControlNet models work best with SD 1.5 base models